Fen skating: Bandy

 The sport of bandy dates back to the early 1800s.
-Bury Fen, near Bluntisham in Cambridgeshire, England, was the home of the Bury Fen Bandy Club (unbeaten for a century).
-Under the captaincy of Charles Goodman Tebbutt and his brothers (grandsons of Potto Brown's milling partner Joseph Goodman) the Bury Fen Bandy Club was responsible for formulating most of the rules of modern bandy and introducing the game into the Netherlands and other Northern European countries as well as other parts of Britain.
+Bury Fen, near Bluntisham in Cambridgeshire, England, was the home of the Bury Fen Bandy Club.
+Under the captaincy of Charles Goodman Tebbutt and his brothers, grandsons of Potto Brown's milling partner Joseph Goodman, the Bury Fen Bandy Club was responsible for formulating most of the rules of modern bandy and introducing the game into the Netherlands and other Northern European countries as well as other parts of Britain.

 Inevitably Fenskating and international matches could clash with Bandy.

 The National Bandy Association was founded in 1891.
 England was victorious at the so far only European Championships, held in 1913.
 Bandy was not resumed in England after World War I.

-However, in the third millennium a new national federation has been founded.
-It was first called Bandy Federation of England and in 2010 England entered the Federation of International Bandy.
-After having been largely dormant, in January 2017 new people entered the board, the name was modified to England Bandy Federation and there are now plans for activity on the ice, to begin with in the form of rink bandy.
-In Littleport there is a project in place aiming at building an indoor stadium for ice sports, the Littleport Ice Stadium.
+In the 21st century a new national federation was founded.
+It was first called Bandy Federation of England, and in 2010 England entered the Federation of International Bandy.
+After having been largely dormant, in January 2017 new people entered the board, the name was modified to England Bandy Federation and plans were made for activity on the ice, initially in the form of rink bandy.
+In Littleport in 2018 there was a project in place aiming to build an indoor stadium for ice sports, the Littleport Ice Stadium.
 If successful it will have the largest sheet of ice in the country with both a bandy pitch and a speed skating oval.
 In September 2017, the federation was renamed Great Britain Bandy Association.

 Following the formation of a Bandy Club in Peterborough, three players represented Great Britain in the Bandy World Championships held in Sweden in 2019.